Desert Strike: Return to the Gulf

 Rate this game:

-See also: Helicopter Games
+See also: Flight Games, Helicopter Games

 Fans of this Genesis classic are going to jump for joy when they see this faithful translation by Domark.
 Almost every detail has been retained in this shoot first, ask later war sim.